-M.5.12 Lockers
+M.5.13 Lockers

 A locker with a combination lock will be assigned to each student at the beginning of the school year.
 Students must use the locker they are assigned unless permission to change is granted.
-Decorations on the outside of lockers are not permitted.
+Magazine pictures, posters, stickers, or slogans are not permitted inside or outside.
 Personal photographs hung in lockers must be attached with magnets (no tape).